 I understand.
 Before we lived in our first rental (around 850 sq. ft.), I probably would have said the same thing.
 However, we’ve actually come to enjoy living in a smaller space, and I wanted to give some tips for those who might be forced into living in a smaller space for a season.

 Attitude is so important!
 Challenge yourself to choose joy.
 Challenge yourself to choose contentment.

 No, it won’t always be easy, but it is possible.
 I can look back at all of the rentals we lived in over the past few years, and each place came with its own set of challenges.
 However, I can think of several good things about each place as well–even the one with the horrible mold that made us sick had a few redeeming things.

-This is especially important because your attitude is catchy.
+This is especially important because as I discuss in my Peaceful Home Course, your attitude is catchy.
 If you’re moping and complaining about your home, it will affect the rest of your family.
 Find something about your house that you like.
 If there truly is nothing, then simply be thankful for the family that lives inside it.

 On this same note, don’t compare.
 Comparison will steal your joy and lead to bitterness.
 Just don’t do it.
 We can choose to be blessed and content in the Lord.

 In Philippians 4, Paul said he had learned to be content in all circumstances, and he wrote that from a jail cell.
 Surely I can be content with a small home.